perarnau/charon/pkg/cli/README.md

 - Secure password input for Ansible operations
 - Tab completion for files, directories, and pipeline names
 - Graceful signal handling
+- **Dynamic host targeting for Ansible playbooks** - Override the `hosts` attribute in any playbook by providing a target host IP or hostname

 ## Usage